 - They have an emotional or physical condition that means they cannot financially support themselves

-You need to understand some basic terms.
+You need to understand these basic terms.
 Why?
-The last thing you need is one of your letters from your friends coming back and mixing the terms up.
+The last thing you need is a letter of support, immigration, from your friends that confuses the definitions and mixes the basic terms up.
 Remember, you don’t need to school everyone with these terms, but you do need to understand them yourself.

 Pro Tip: Make sure the letters don’t all look the same.
 The last thing you want is to have IRCC thinking you made the letters on your own computer.